chiiya/comet/README.md

 factories = ["@comet-cli/factory-tests-laravel"]
 output = "tests/Comet"
 base_url = "/api" # Base url to which the endpoints get appended.

+[commands.make.documentation]
+decorators = []
+factories = []
+output = "exports/documentation"
+ungroup_root = true # Will un-group resource groups in API Blueprint named `Root`
 ```

 ## Examples
+Example specifications in OpenAPI, RAML and API Blueprint with instructions for compilation can be found under the
+`examples` folder.
 For an example laravel project check out [comet-demo](https://github.com/chiiya/comet-demo).
-You can find the generated
+You can
-test cases in the `tests/Comet` folder.
+find the generated test cases in the `tests/Comet` folder.

 ## Setup
 Comet is set up as a monorepo using lerna and yarn workspaces.